markj0hnst0n/LeMunch/testing/testing.md

 - Social Media icons display for twitter, instagram and facebook.
 Clicking these takes user to the appropriate site :heavy_check_mark:
 - Copyright information displays in the bottom left and contact link displays in the bottom right :heavy_check_mark:
-- Register button displays and when clicked takes user to Registration page :heavy_check_mark:

 ### Behaviour of App Pages